Ask the Experts: Zoster (Shingles): Vaccine Recommendations

 Vaccine effectiveness (VE) has been evaluated for a limited number of specific immunocompromising conditions.
 VE estimates vary depending upon the underlying cause of immunocompromise.
 Studies have estimated VE of 68.2% for autologous hematopoietic cell transplant recipients, and 87.2% and 90.5% for patients with hematologic malignancies and potential immune-mediated diseases, respectively.

 Yes.
 In clinical trials among immunocompetent adults age 50 years or older, Shingrix reduced the risk of PHN by 91%.
-One study among hematopoietic cell transplant recipients reported that vaccination reduced the risk of PHN by 89%.
+One study among hematopoietic stem cell transplant recipients reported that vaccination reduced the risk of PHN by 89%.

 ACIP published its zoster vaccination recommendations for immunocompetent adults age 50 years and older in January 2018: www.cdc.gov/mmwr/volumes/67/wr/pdfs/mm6703a5-H.pdf.